maciejkra/kubernetes-training/day1/06_own_nginx/task.md

 ```

 1. Rebuild image
-2. Password is no longe there
+2. Password is no longer there

 ## Run container and verify new index.html page